Steven Anderson (pastor): Why I Hate Barack Obama sermon

-The church received national attention in the United States in August 2009, when Anderson was reported to have delivered a sermon—entitled Why I Hate Barack Obama—in which he said he prayed for the death of the president.
+The church received national attention in the United States in August 2009, when Anderson delivered a sermon—entitled Why I Hate Barack Obama—in which he said he prayed for the death of the president.

 Anderson did not solicit the killing of President Obama but he did suggest that the country would "benefit" from his death.
 Anderson told local television station KNXV-TV that he would like it if Obama were to die of natural causes because he does not "want him to be a martyr" and "we don't need another holiday."
 He told columnist Michelangelo Signorile that he "would not judge or condemn" anyone who killed the president.

 Anderson's invective against Obama stems in part from his opposition to Obama's support for abortion rights.
 Anderson was then the recipient of death threats while a group, People Against Clergy Who Preach Hate, organized a "love rally" which was attended by approximately one hundred people outside the church.

 The day after Anderson delivered his Why I Hate Barack Obama sermon, a church member, Chris Broughton, carried an AR-15 semiautomatic rifle and a pistol to the Phoenix Convention Center, where President Obama was speaking.
 Broughton explained that he was not motivated by the sermon although he agreed with it.
 Broughton's appearance at the rally was part of a publicity stunt that was organized by conservative radio talk show host Ernest Hancock, who also came to the rally armed, and engaged in a staged interview with Broughton which was later broadcast on YouTube.
 Anderson told ABC News affiliate KNXV-TV in Phoenix that the Secret Service contacted him after this event.

+Controversies

 Border Patrol checkpoint incident

 In 2009, Anderson had a confrontation with United States Border Patrol agents at an interior checkpoint on Interstate 8, about 70 miles (110 km) east of Yuma, Arizona.
 He refused to move his car or roll down his windows, triggering a 90-minute standoff and the calling of Arizona Department of Public Safety officers to the scene.
 The confrontation ended when authorities broke Anderson's car windows, tased him, and forced him out of the vehicle.
 Anderson said they beat him while he was lying prone on the ground.

 At his arraignment in April 2009, Anderson pleaded not guilty to two misdemeanor counts of resisting a lawful order.
 He was acquitted of the two charges by a jury in August 2010.